tdunn891/addie-mcginty-cottage/README.md

 In order to provide the value of the above functions, the following content is required:

-- Images of the interior and exterior of the property.
+- Images of the interior and exterior of the property, as well as nearby beaches.
 - Embedded Google Map showing the property location and surrounding area.
 - Icons (Font Awesome, Material Icons) to visually aide the user.
 - User Form to allow enquiries.
 - Text for previous tenant reviews and property description.
 - Button to allow bookings to be made.
-The button directs the user to the real booking site: www.bookrobeaccommodation.com.au/accommodation/3
+The button directs the user to the real [booking site](https://www.bookrobeaccommodation.com.au/accommodation/3).

 #### Structure
 <!-- Defines how user interact with the product, how system behave when user interact, how it’s organized, prioritized, and how much of it.  -->